-Prior to enabling OneNote integration each entity requiring the OneNote functionality must also already be enabled for document integration.
+Prior to enabling OneNote integration each entity requiring the OneNote functionality must also already be enabled for document management.

 If the OneNote tab is selected and a notebook doesn’t exist one is automatically created in SharePoint.
-Each record in Dynamcis 365 will have only one NoteBook, which is shared across all users.
+Each record in Dynamics 365 will have only one notebook, which is shared across all users.
 (Hence the use of SharePoint rather than OneDrive for Business!)
 As sections are added into the OneNote notebook they will show in the navigation within the social pane in Dynamics 365.

 Note: The level shown in the social pane is section.
 Within that section multiple pages may exist, to view the pages you’d need to open the section in OneNote.

 Clicking on the section headings will open that section in OneNote.